looeee/blackthread.io/content/tutorials/5-camera-controls.md

 ...
 {{< /highlight >}}

 And that's it!
 You can now control the camera using touch or mouse.
-Experiment with the different mouse buttons and touches to see how it works.
+Experiment with the different mouse buttons and touch controls to see how it works (note that panning takes _three_ fingers for touch).

 One thing to note about the orbit controls is that they steal your `right click` function - the right mouse button is used to pan the camera whenever you hover over the canvas.
 It's a bit annoying if you want to use right-click to open the browser console, but just remember that you can still use the shortcut `CTRL + SHIFT + I` instead.